wp-plugins/bj-lazy-load/readme.txt

 * Automaticly serve scaled down images in responsive designs
 * Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display)

+Please let me know if you have any issues.
+Fastest way to get a response is by Twitter: http://twitter.com/bjornjohansen

 == Installation ==
 1. Download and unzip plugin